tserkov/vue-plugin-load-script/README.md

       // Failed to fetch script
     });
 ```
+Once loaded, the script can be accessed by their usual name in the global scope, as if the script were included in the page's `<head>`.

+If you are using a linter to check your code, it may warn on an undefined variable.
+You will need to instruct your linter to ignore this variable or function.
+[See here for ESLint instructions](https://eslint.org/docs/user-guide/configuring/language-options#specifying-globals).
+If you are unable to resolve this in your linter, try prefixing the loaded library's variable/function name with `window.`.

 :zap: __New in 1.2!__
 If you'd like to remove (unload) the script at any point, then call the companion method `$unloadScript` __with the same URL__.